Truth Social, Trump’s new social media site, has a few TOS issues

 The paint’s still figuratively wet on Truth Social, Donald Trump’s new social network that he announced last night as a way to “fight back against the ‘Big Tech’ companies of Silicon Valley.”
 But the site already appears to be having a litany of problems.

-For instance, supposedly the site doesn’t launch until the first quarter of 2022, but last night hackers discovered a beta version where they proceeded to register both “donaldtrump” and “mikepence,” two usernames the site happily granted them.
+For example, supposedly the site doesn’t launch until the first quarter of 2022, but last night, hackers discovered a beta version on which they proceeded to register both “donaldtrump” and “mikepence,” two usernames the site happily granted them.

 Was just able to setup an account using the handle @donaldtrump on 'Truth Social,' former President Donald Trump's new social media website.